German-American Day: History

-The founding of Germantown on October 6, 1683, was to provide the date for German-American Day, though "a number of" the first thirteen Quaker and Mennonite families in Germantown came from the Netherlands; until 1710, according to linguist Nicoline van der Sijs, "Germantown remained predominantly Dutch".
-The town was nevertheless named Germantown, as the direct vicinity of the settlement was inhabited by fifty-four German families who had accompanied Johan Printz to the Swedish settlement on the Delaware several years earlier and had resettled themselves.
+Though the founding of Germantown on October 6, 1683, was to provide the date for German-American Day, most of the first thirteen Quaker and Mennonite families in Germantown were religious refugees of Dutch origin rather than Germans and until 1710 Germantown remained predominantly Dutch.
+The town was nevertheless named Germantown due to the influence of Francis Daniel Pastorius, a German leader of the earliest settlers.
+He later aligned himself with a group of fifty-four German families who had accompanied Johan Printz to the Swedish settlement on the Delaware several years earlier and had resettled themselves.
 These families subsequently founded Germantown, Pennsylvania, which, due to greater numbers, would subsequently be dominated by Germans within a generation, thanks in part to the efforts of Caspar Wistar.
-In 1688, the inhabitants organized the first petition in the English colonies to abolish slavery.
-Originally known under the rubric of "German Day", the holiday was celebrated for the first time in Philadelphia in 1883, on the occasion of the 200th anniversary of the founding; similar celebrations developed later in other parts of the country.
-The custom died out during World War I as a result of the war, but the holiday was revived in 1983 in joint resolution 108.
-Senator Richard G. Lugar (R–Indiana) introduced the bill on April 8, 1987.